 Before we delve further into what to see and do during the season, let’s take a look at the pros and cons of an autumn trip to the capital.
 Keep in mind that every season has its upsides and downsides– even the hallowed springtime in Paris.

-In the earlier weeks of autumn, the crisp air invites and frequently clear skies invite walks in green spaces around the capital, along the river, and during easy day trips from the city.
-I don’t know about you, but I love strolling during the autumn months.
+In the earlier weeks of autumn, the crisp air and frequently clear skies invite walks in green spaces around the capital, along the river, and during easy day trips from the city.
+Few won’t be charmed by urban or extra-urban strolls at this time of year.

 Finally, low season arrives in mid-October and means lower fares and less crowded conditions.
 Who doesn’t want more of the city for themselves?

 On the downside, shorter days and dropping temperatures starting in late October and through early December can make the city feel sleepy and even a bit gloomy.